rOY369/Docs/work/Sustainable office/zero_waste.md

 - takes care of the existing waste problems immediately.
 - guides us consistently towards more sustainable waste management process and practices over the long term.

+**Action Plan**

+- Immediate action
+- Awareness
+- Monitoring and Measuring our consumption and waste
+- Collaboration with Waste Management Consultants

 ### Waste Management Consultants